INFOCENTER

 Architectural appeal

-Most modern buildings in the world are constructed using glazing and ventilated facades.
-Due to the wide choice of cladding options and the possibility of their combination, hinged facades make it possible to create unique real estate objects and increase the commercial attractiveness of buildings.
+Most modern buildings in the world are constructed with glazing and ventilated facades.
+Due to the wide choice of cladding options and the possibility of their combination, hinged facades make it possible to create unique real estate projects and increase the commercial attractiveness of buildings.

 The facade can be perforated, which makes it possible to create images and logos on the cladding.
 By additionally installing a dynamic lighting system, such as Ruukki Emotion, the building will attract attention not only during the day, but also at night.

-Metal facade cassettes, slats, trapezoidal and designer profiles
+• Steel facade cassettes, lamellas, trapezoidal and design profiles

 Aluminum composite panels (ACP)